cowsed/PrettyMath/README.md

-# Fancy Math things
+# Pretty Math
+A selection of math visualizations/art-ish tools

+Uses Dear Imgui for gui

 ## Model Viewer
 Can load arbitrary obj files.
 Can generate a solid of revolution and calculate the volume.
-(Thanks BC Calc) Can generate a solid where the side length is determined by a function and cross sections perpendicular to the x-axis
+Can generate a solid of Extrusion where the side length is determined by a function and cross sections perpendicular to the x-axis and calculate volume

 ![Modelviewer Example Normals](https://github.com/cowsed/PrettyMath/blob/main/Gallery/ModelsNormal.png?raw=true)
+Normal Shaded generated solids
 ![Modelviewer Example Shaded](https://github.com/cowsed/PrettyMath/blob/main/Gallery/ModelsShaded.png?raw=true)
+Phong Shaded generated solids

 ## OpenGL Shader Editor
 Uniform editors